BartPil86PL/demo-repo-1/README.md

 Create a repo on GitHub and use the code locally
 I use this repo to learn GitHub

-This is a local change!
+This is a local change VSC!